-If you’re flying into Gothenburg you’ll probably land at Landvetter airport if you’re flying with Scandinavian Airlines or British Airways and at the City Airport if you’re flying with Ryanair.
-Neither airport is very far from the city centre and although you can easily get a taxi, the cheap and efficient way to get into the centre is with the Flygbussarna coach service.
+If you’re flying into Gothenburg you’ll probably arrive at Landvetter airport if you’re flying with Scandinavian Airlines or British Airways and alternatively at the City Airport if you’re flying with Ryanair.
+Now you’re probably wondering how to get from Gothenburg airport to city centre.
+Although you can easily get a taxi, the cheap and efficient way for getting from Gothenburg airport to city centre is with the Flygbussarna coach service.

 Flygbussarna service from Gothenburg Landvetter Airport

 - 3 departures per hour every 20 minutes

 - The bus stops at Korsvagen (near Liseburg Amusement Park), Park Avenue (On the Avenue near the Museum of Art), Kungsportsplaten (by the canal and main tram stop), Nils Ericson terminalen (near the main train station)

 - You can pick up a handy leaflet at the airport with a map of all the stops or check the Google maps on the Flybussarna website

 - The costs is 80SEK (€9, $12, £7.50) one way, 150SEK return (€17, $22, £14)

 - You can book in advance or pay on the bus.
 I probably wouldn’t book the journey from the airport but I might book the return journey just in case the bus was full.